 Early Jetboil stoves were notorious for having the piezoelectric igniters die after a short time.
 We made a point of using the piezo lighters on all of our stoves repeatedly, each has been tested well over 100 times, and they seem to be better than the older igniters.
 While this feature does add weight, it's always attached to the stove and is a lot more convenient than a lighter.
 None of our testers are leaving their lighter (or lighters) at home when traveling with the MiniMo, but we all appreciate the convenience and wish more stoves came equipped with piezoelectric lighters that work over the long haul.

 We tested the MiniMo in our laboratory (ahem, garage) and found that it boils water FAST.
-In the no-wind test, it boiled 1 liter of water in 4 minutes and 6 seconds.
+In the no-wind test, it boiled 1 liter of water in 4 minutes.

 We think the MiniMo is a good value.
 It has more to offer than some of the less expensive integrated canister models and performs better overall than some of the more expensive ones.

 Jetboil has made cooking simple meals easier with the MiniMo and created an easier vessel to eat out of with more reliable handles.
-The burner is respectably fuel-efficient.
-The reliable piezo igniter and reassuring pot-to-burner mating make the stove easier to use than most other integrated canister stoves.
-These reasons, combined with the overall low weight of the system, win this stove a coveted spot in our review.
+The burner is impressively fuel-efficient, and the reliable piezo igniter and reassuring pot-to-burner mating make the stove easier to use than most other integrated canister models.
+These reasons, combined with the overall low weight of the system, win this stove a highly ranked position in our review.